menu

 Cottontown home prices are not only among the most expensive in Tennessee, but Cottontown real estate also consistently ranks among the most expensive in America.

-Cottontown is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cottontown is a great place for families with children to consider.
+First of all, many other families with children live here, making Cottontown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cottontown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cottontown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Cottontown in 2018 was $44,990, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $179,960 for a family of four.